YearOfProgramming/2017Challenges/README.md

 `/challenge_#/language/`

-*Note: The format for directory naming for programming languages is all lowercase plain text with no special characters(i.e. csharp).*
+*Note: The format for directory naming for programming languages is all lowercase plain text with no special characters(e.g. csharp).*

 Once inside your preferred programming language directory you will create a directory with your slackusername or name you want to be identified by for your work.